petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![Attempting to create a Python 3.5 environment.](/images/repro-fail/mamba-create-py35.png)

-No luck.
+No luck, however.
 Python 3.5 is not available in the `conda-forge` or `main` channels any longer, at least not for my MacBook's ARM processor.